 5. If accepted, confirm your intent to continue at Binghamton University.

-Watson School students do not need to pay the $100 deposit fee to confirm enrollment.
+Watson College students do not need to pay the $100 deposit fee to confirm enrollment.

 Confirm your intent to continue as a graduate student by following the instructions in your admission email and letter.
 After you confirm your intent to continue, your student status will transition to graduate level after Binghamton University officially awards your bachelor's degree.
 Then, before the semester begins, take the steps outlined in your admission email and letter.
 See the New Student webpage for general information for new graduate students.